 In other words, it's not as clumsy or as random as other valuations like the 12 month P/E – it's a more elegant valuation measure for a more civilized investor.

 Looking for something similar?
+The closest proxy is the S&P 500 Price to Peak Earnings ratio, which also introduces earnings 'memory' to valuation.
 It's comparable to the so-called Buffett Indicator, a ratio of stock market capitalization to GDP.
 Also look at Tobin's Q ratio, an estimate of stock market valuation versus replacement cost.

 Sources of the Shiller PE and CAPE Ratio Calculator